nortondav18/Azure-Honeypot-With-Microsoft-Sentinel-SIEM/README.md

 # Azure Honeypot With Microsoft Sentinel SIEM
-In this project I Deploy a public-facing Windows VM on Azure.
+In this project I deploy a public facing Windows VM on Azure.
-Intentionally expose certain ports (RDP) to attract malicious traffic.
+Intentionally expose certain ports to attract malicious traffic.
 Use Log Analytics and Microsoft Sentinel to collect and analyze attack logs.
 Create KQL queries, a Sentinel dashboard showing attack sources, and geolocations.